silnrsi/font-kedebideri/documentation/source/about.md

 ---
 title: Kedebideri - About
-fontversion: 2.000
+fontversion: 3.000
 ---

 ## About this project

-_The Beria Erfe script has received [provisional codepoint assignments](https://www.unicode.org/alloc/Pipeline.html) by the Unicode Technical Committee.
-The script has not yet been formally accepted and approved for a future version of the Unicode Standard.
-The Kedebideri font is using the provisional codepoints, but those codepoints can always change.
-Should those codepoints change, this font would be re-released with the new encoding.
-Documents would then need converting to use the new codepoints._

 The Beria Erfe script is built around a sampling of the traditional animal brands seen on livestock, rocks of the desert, and in caves of North Darfur and eastern Chad.
 The script was first introduced by a school teacher named Adam Tajir, and it was further developed by Siddick Adam Issa.
+The script was added to Unicode 17.0.

 The font name, Kedebideri, means "Let's write!" in the Zaghawa Beria language.